International English Language Testing System: United Kingdom

-For UK visa purposes the test is designed to meet certain administrative requirements specified by UKVI.
-These Test Report Forms are slightly different, to show that the test taker has taken the test at an IELTS UKVI session.
+For UK visa purposes, the test is designed to meet certain administrative requirements specified by UKVI.
+These Test Report Forms are slightly different to show that the test taker has taken the test at an IELTS UKVI session.
 The actual test taken is the same – same content, examiners, format, level of difficulty, scoring and so on.

 Criticism

 One criticism revolves around the accessibility and affordability of the IELTS test.
 The cost of taking the test, which varies by region but is generally considered expensive, can be a major barrier for test-takers from developing countries.
 For many, the test is prohibitively expensive, particularly if they need to retake it multiple times to achieve their desired score.

-In addition to cost, accessibility issues arise from the limited availability of IELTS test centers.
-These centers are concentrated in urban areas, making it difficult for candidates in rural or remote locations to access testing facilities.
-This uneven distribution of test centers disproportionately affects individuals from less economically developed regions.
+In addition to cost, accessibility issues arise from the limited availability of IELTS test centres.
+These centres are concentrated in urban areas, making it difficult for candidates in rural or remote locations to access testing facilities.
+This uneven distribution of test centres disproportionately affects individuals from less economically developed regions.